schwilklab/lab-resources/conductance-protocol.md

 Stem collection and preparation
 -------------------------------

+### Materials ###

+- degassed water or degassed (XX mmol) KCL.
+Several gallons.
+- Large ziplocs for holding water to stem and for putting stems in.
+Use Ziploc brand "Big Bags XL" 60cm x 51cm.
+- sharp clippers
+- MORE?

 ### Collection ###

 Label the collection by collection date, site, tree tag, and species (using the USDA species codes)

-TODO
+[TODO]

 Collect under water (degassed KCl if available)

 ### Stem preparation and measurements ###

 NOTE: Keep stem ends under water (dilute KCl at all times).
-Transfer cut stems in completely solution-filled ziplock bags to avoid any air contnct with cut ends.
+Transfer cut stems in completely solution-filled ziplock bags to avoid any air contact with cut ends.

 1. [ ] Cut the stem segment under water to ~13.5 cm long.
 Record actual length in stem file.
 2. [ ] Save all distal leaves and bag them together in a ziplock labeled with stem id, tree tag, species code and date